Point Isabel Regional Shoreline

 • Leave No Trace Principles

 There are many opportunities for mountain biking in the parks, and we're working with bicycle advocacy groups to provide more.
 The old cliche about never getting a second chance to make a first impression is especially true - on hikers, horseback riders, trail runners and other mountain bikers.
 The most important action mountain bikers can take is to use proper passing etiquette.
+Cyclists must call out and/or ring bike bells when passing.
 Be prepared to:

 1. Slow down